 We subscribe to the notion that making mistakes when travelling are part of the adventure – providing nobody gets hurt.
 In fact, your biggest travel mistake may not be leaving your passport at home.
-It could be leaving your fitness habit at home.
+It could be leaving your golf fitness habit at home.

 Travelling means getting away from it all.
 And in most cases, that also means losing your fitness routine.
 Even proper eating takes a hit when you need to eat out all the time, or face the never-ending buffet at the all-inclusives.
 But it shouldn’t be that way.
 Habits are habits, and if you’ve created a few good ones at home, then sticking with them when travelling should be a breeze.